 Trust and reputation management has been a promising approach to building trustworthiness in networked systems.
-However, many reputation models suffered from a major drawback - there is no mechanism to prevent users from giving false information when making a recommendation.
+However, many reputation models suffered from a major drawback - there is no effective mechanism to prevent users from giving false information when making a recommendation.
 In addition, this approach fails to evaluate the trustworthiness of new users or those who have not yet received enough reputation feedback.
 As a result, reputation based trust management models are usually not sufficient to ensure the trustworthiness of a system.
-On the other hand, policy-based trust is typically used in making access control decisions [5].
+On the other hand, policy-based trust relies on trusted certification authorities (CA) and signed certificates as well as access control policies to determine whether a requester is trusted or should not be allowed to access a certain resource [5].
 Declarative policy rules are well suitable for specifying access control conditions for access permissions to certain resources.
-Policy languages such as REFEREE [11] and KeyNote [12], can support authorizing the trustee automatically by determining whether certain credentials are sufficient for performing a certain action or accessing a certain resource.
+Policy languages such as REFEREE [9] and KeyNote [10] can support authorizing the trustee automatically by determining whether certain credentials are sufficient for performing a certain action or accessing a certain resource.
 At the authentication level, trust is bound to a certain identity or membership, which is not changeable during a period of time.
 The focus of such an approach is on credential matching policy.
-However, no research has yet emerged for updating the level of trust based on evidence of actual behaviors in real-time [13].
-In some recent work, Bonatti and his colleagues proposed an integrated trust management framework that combines rule-based and credential-based trust, which is capable of addressing the complexity and the variety of semantic web scenarios with both structured organizational environments and unstructured user communities [5].
-Most of the existing work on trust management emphasized on defining static mechanisms or algorithms to calculate users' trustworthiness value.
-The evolution of trust has been seldom discussed in details in practical contexts due to the difficulty in reconfiguring the trust management model based on newly acquired evidence [13].
+However, no research has yet emerged for updating the level of trust based on evidence of actual behaviors in real-time [11].
+In some recent work, Bonatti and his colleagues proposed an integrated trust management framework that combines rule-based and credentialbased trust, which is capable of addressing the complexity and the variety of semantic web scenarios with both structured organizational environments and unstructured user communities [5].
+Most of the existing work on trust management emphasized defining static mechanisms or algorithms to calculate users' trustworthiness value.
+The evolution of trust has been seldom discussed in detail in practical contexts due to the difficulty in reconfiguring the trust management model based on newly acquired evidence [11].
 In contrast, we propose an agent-based trust management (ATM) module that facilitates real-time trust re-evaluation by updating user roles and access permissions dynamically.
 As a result, our approach provides a better foundation towards building a trustworthy networked system.
-In this paper, we introduce our ATM module in the context of online auctions, which requires strong trustworthiness of the auction house with true and timely evaluation of users' bidding activities.
-The approach presented in this paper is based on our previous work on real-time trust management in agent-based online auction systems [14]; however, the agent-based trust management (ATM) module introduced in this paper is a generic module that can be applied in both agent-based online auction systems and conventional online auction houses such as eBay.
+In this paper, we introduce our ATM module in the context of online auction systems, which require strong trustworthiness of the auction house with true and timely evaluation of users' bidding activities.
+The approach presented in this paper is based on our previous work for real-time trust management in agent-based online auction systems [12]; however, our previous trust management model only consists of a security agent that is responsible for all tasks of shill detection, which is not scalable when the number of users increases dramatically.
+To solve this problem, in this paper, we define the ATM module as a multi-agent system.
+In order to efficiently detect shill bidders, monitoring agents can run concurrently and use real-time auction data to search for shill suspects based on patterns of shilling behaviors.
+When a shill suspect is detected, the security agent and the analysis agent can use available user information and auction data to verify whether the shill suspect is an actual shill.
+Furthermore, unlike our previous work, the ATM module introduced in this paper is a generic module that can be applied in both agent-based online auction systems and conventional online auction houses such as eBay and Yahoo!Auctions.

-3. Agent-Based Trust Management
+3. Agent-based trust management

 3.1.
-Trustworthy Online Auction House
+Trustworthy online auction house